Kihara-Njoroge/News-Site-Scraper-CLI/README.md

 # Bugs
-Due to the inconsistency in the DOM structure of different News Websites.
+1.Due to the inconsistency in the DOM structure of different News Websites.
 Some websites might not return the the p or a tag.
+2.No fall back for when a user inputs an invalid url

 # Credits